rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

 comments: false
 author: Brooks Kaminski
 published: true
+authorIsRacker: true
 categories:
     - Openstack
 ---

 #Code-Dive: Openstack Live-Migration

-The Openstack live migration process is one of the most vital processes in the compute drivers, but also easily one of the most complex.
+The OpenStack live migration process is one of the most vital processes in the compute drivers, but it is also easily one of the most complex.
 This complexity drove my curiosity to better understand what is happening under the hood, and I wanted to share that knowledge with you.
-Through the next 700 words, we will dive deep into the Openstack codebase, but first,  this article does assume a few things...
+In this article, we dive deep into the OpenStack codebase, but first, the article does assume a few things...

 <!-- more -->

+### Assumptions

-- Openstack-Nova running version is not completely up to date so is missing a feature such as live-migration Force.
+- The current OpenStack-Nova version is not completely up to date and is missing the live-migration `Force` feature.
-- Virt Driver in use is XenAPI, so we will spend some time in that code base.
+- The `Virt Driver` in use is XenAPI, so we will spend some time in that code base.
-- Finally, while we will walk deeply through the entire process, there may be locations where skipping through code is beneficial, such as when code enters into "computeRPC", we will instead just enter computer.manager, where we know this code will finally rest without going through the RPC services. this assumption is that you have a basic understanding of RPC and why we do this.
+- Finally, while I go deep into the entire process, there may be sections where skipping through code is beneficial, such as when code enters into *computeRPC*.
+In those cases, I instead just enter compute.manager, where this code finally lives, without going through the RPC services.
+I'm assuming that you have a basic understanding of RPC and what it does.
-- We will skip some basic setting and getting with ellipsis for clarity and not just re-inventing the wheel here.
+- I use ellipses to skip some basic *set* and *get* instructions for clarity (no need to re-invent the wheel here).
-- We will start this by using nova-client such as: nova live-migration [--block-migrate] <server> [<host>]

-### Chapter 1.
-The Nova API Layer.
+### Chapter 1: The Nova API layer

+Throughout the article, I share some code and explain what's going on or highlight interesting points.

+#### Exploration 1

+Let's examine the nova-client instruction:

+{% highlight python %}
+    nova live-migration [--block-migrate] <server> [<host>]
+{% endhighlight %}
-- User submits the request for a live-migration without --block-migrate and without a host.
-The Xenserver host in use does NOT have shared storage as an option.

-- The request enters the osapi\_compute API drivers following the path for live-migration.
-This variable is defined within nova.conf as enabled_apis and then picked up from nova.cmd.api.main as follows:
+I submitted a request for a live-migration without --block-migrate and without a host.
+The Xenserver host does not have shared storage as an option.
+The request enters the *osapi_compute* API drivers following the path for *live-migration*.
+This variable is defined within *nova.conf* as `enabled_apis` and then picked up from *nova.cmd.api.main* as shown in the following sample.

+#### Exploration 2

 *nova.cmd.api.main* ->
 {% highlight python %}